civicrm/civicrm-dev-docs/docs/standards/javascript.md

 Javascript code should only really be found in three main locations

-1 Inline scripts should be included in smarty .tpl template files.
+ 1. Inline scripts should be included in smarty .tpl template files.
 This should only be done where its limited to a specific page or form.
-Inline js must be enclosed in smarty {literal} tags
+Inline js must be enclosed in smarty `{literal}` tags.
-2. For any Javascript that acts as untility functions e.g. AJAX or any helper Javascript should go in the js/ folder of civicrm-core repo
+ 2. For any Javascript that acts as utility function, the files should go in the `js/` folder of the `civicrm-core` repo.
-3. For all angular javascript code that should go in an ang/ folder
+ 3. AngularJS code that should go in the `ang/` folder.

 ### Progressive Enhancement